Scrub or Cleanser First? Tips and Recommendations

 Physical exfoliants are the granule type ingredients in a scrub to manually remove dead skin cells, while non-abrasive exfoliants typically use acids to loosen and remove them.

 When choosing an exfoliator, it's important to consider the type of exfoliation that's best for your preference.
-For example, if you have sensitive skin, it might be best to opt for a gentle acid exfoliant or a scrub that have a fine, gentle scrub texture.
+For example, if you have sensitive skin, it might be best to opt for a gentle exfoliant or a scrub that have a fine, gentle scrub texture.
 If you have oily skin you can step it up with a slightly more abrasive scrub or stronger acid product.

 If you're not sure, start on the gentle side and work your way up.
 Everyone can benefit from some kind of exfoliator or scrub at least once a week.